loadedsith/DocularTextMateBundle/README.md

 Command + Option + Control + [\\]

-You can also command + control + [T] ('Select Bundle Item'), you'd be looking for a command called "block comment documentation" so you could probably type `comdoc` or something similar.
+You can also command + control + [T] to 'Select Bundle Item'.
+You'd be looking for a command (bundle item) called "Block Comment Documentation" so you could probably type `comdoc` or something similar, then press enter.

 #Result